Watermelon Jalapeño Margaritas are the perfect balance of sweet and spice. Incredibly refreshing and no fancy liquors required!

 Notes

 - Watermelon juice is simply blended or juiced watermelon that's been strained through a fine mesh sieve.
 Plan on roughly 1/2 cup volume loss when blending or juicing (ie, 2 cups chopped watermelon will give you approximately 1-1/2 cups watermelon juice.)
-I recommend making the watermelon juice no more then a few hours ahead of time.
+I recommend making the watermelon juice no more then a few hours ahead of time so it's very fresh.
+Alternatively you can

 I made this the other night and it was fantastic!
 I didn’t wanna go through making jalapeño simple syrup since I already had plain simple syrup so I just muddled most of a whole jalapeño in the shaker.
 I took out the seeds in the membrane and this was one spicy medium size jalapeño!
 The drink was delicious.
 Thank you!